Mocamar - Lighting and home objects from reclaimed materials

 New tools for old problems.

 We didn't choose 3D printing because it's new.
 We chose it because it lets us work with materials that are anything but — fishing nets at the end of their first life, industrial waste with years of variability behind it, plastics that warp and shift and refuse to behave the way virgin polymer does.
 The same technology can be used to scale, to lower prices, to put more of the same thing into the world.
-We use it for the opposite: to stay small, to honor the friction of reclaimed material, and to make each edition once, never again.
+We use it differently: to stay small, to honor the friction of reclaimed material, and to make each edition once, never again.